PlanetHunters/tkmatrix/paper/paper.md

 performance of the inject phase, maybe replacing `ellc` by `PyTransit` [@parvianen:2015], which under our several preliminary tests seemed to run faster.

+In addition to the previous future developments, we are also interested in adding a generic injection stage, where any kind of model could be generated and then injected into the raw light curves.
+Summed to the generic search feature that we currently provide, we would enhance `MATRIX` to a level where it could be used to perform injection and recovery scenarios for any type of features within light curves like disintegrating planets transits or flares.

 # Acknowledgements
 We acknowledge support from the Spanish Ministry of Science through the project PID2019-107061GB-C64/SRA (State Research Agency/10.13039/501100011033)